stevencartavia/based-op/docs/docs/introduction.md

 The key components are:
 - a [Portal](/architecture/portal), upgrading existing sequencers with external block production
 - a [Gateway](/architecture/gateway), a new sequencing entity that provides execution preconfs to the rollup on behalf of L1 proposers
-- upgraded [OP node](/architecture/consensus) and [EL](/architecture/execution) changes, including an extended [P2P](/architecture/p2p) network, that enable nodes to pipeline the block processing and serve preconfs before the block time has fully elapsed
+- upgraded [OP node](/architecture/consensus) and [EL](/architecture/execution) changes, including an extended [P2P](/architecture/p2p) network, that enable nodes to pipeline block processing and serve preconfs before the block time has fully elapsed.
+We have made the necessary adaptations to op-node and op-geth as these are the most common clients, and will add the EL changes to reth soon.

 Designed by [Gattaca](https://gattaca.com/) and developed in collaboration with [Lambda Class](https://lambdaclass.com/), this implementation provides a reference for future development that we hope will help bootstrap based rollups and high-performance gateway solutions.